Craig Kelly (snowboarder): Snowboarding

+The Craig Kelly World Snowboard Camp was created to help kids improve their snowboarding skills.
+From 1988 to 1992 it was located in Whistler Blackcomb.

 Kelly starred in a Wrigleys Gum commercial in 1988/1989 where he was featured doing a 540.
 He appeared in Warren Miller movies for several consecutive years.
 In 2003, following his death, Warren Miller dedicated a segment in his film titled "Journey" to Kelly.
 Kelly had uncredited starring roles in the Greg Stump films Siberia and P-Tex, Lies & Duct Tape, and was the first snowboarder to appear in an IMAX movie.